-Pfizer to seek U.S. authorization for COVID booster shot as Delta variant spreads | CBC News
+Pfizer to seek U.S. authorization for COVID booster shot as delta variant spreads | CBC News

 Some scientists question need for booster

-Pfizer has previously said people will likely need a booster dose, though some scientists have questioned when, or whether, boosters will be needed.
+Pfizer has previously said people will likely need a booster dose, though some scientists have questioned when, or if, boosters will be needed.

 "It's not automatic by any means," he said.
 Schaffner said realistically, most of the public health bandwidth in the United States is still focused on encouraging Americans to get their first and second doses of the vaccine.